 I stopped by with a coworker to catch a local indie group—"indie pop lo-fi" was the specific designation.
 It was the sort of show where “intimate” doesn’t even scratch the surface.
 The lead singer had our audience form a semi-circle around him, no more than a dozen in total.
 Six bandmates played above him on the elevated stage: drums, a keyboard, two guitars, a sax and clarinet.
 My friend and I seemed to be the only people in the building who didn’t already know the lyrics.
 Not that that stopped us from loudly singing when the mic pointed in our direction.

 The song was about anxiety, the things they’d always been afraid of.

 Crowds and puppets, dying in a fire

 Losing all of my front teeth

 It felt like it was building to a punchline, but it wasn’t.
 The conviction in the singer’s voice, the driving rhythm just behind him, the semicircle-shouted ending: “Oh, but mainly losing you.”
 It was a ramshackle catharsis, and it hit my inflection point dead-center.
 Silliness and melancholy.
 A joy that sounds exhausted.
 Birds and heights and popcorn reading, panic attacks at a corporate retreat, an accidental “like” mid-Instagram stalking, waking up gasping for not-enough air.
 Being incapable of leaving my comfortable sadness.
-Being capable and scaring off whatever came next.
+Being capable and scared of whatever came next.
 Tonight, we would wait out the stragglers together.

 Make of it what you will